Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Summary and future direction

 \begin{itemize}

-\item{In \gaia-like mock datasets, constructed from the simulated model while incorporating the dust extinction and the broad trends of observational errors and biases of the \gaia\ survey, the quadrupole properties are overestimated by $\sim 35-45$ percent when compared with their `true' values.
+\item{In \gaia-like mock datasets, constructed from the simulated model while incorporating the dust extinction and the broad trends of \gaia\ -like uncertainties and systematic errors, the quadrupole properties are overestimated by $\sim 35-45$ percent when compared with their `true' values.
 We demonstrate that the majority of this effect comes from the uncertainty in parallax measurement from the \gaia\ survey.}

 \end{itemize}

 To conclude, we demonstrate that the quadrupole feature in the $\avg{V_R}$ distribution is indeed an excellent kinematic diagnostic to put stringent constraint on the bar properties (strength, length, and orientation), provided there are no significant observational errors involved.
 It will be worthy checking whether the scaling relations, derived in this work, between the length and strength of the bar and the quadrupole holds true for a diverse bar models.
 Furthermore, we caution that inferring MW's bar properties by using the stellar kinematic information from the \gaia\ DR3 when proper care is not taken into account for the observational errors (predominantly the uncertainty in parallax measurement) of the \gaia\ survey, can result in misleading conclusions about the MW's dynamics.
 We point out that this effect can be reduced by considering stars with more stringent cuts on parallax error.
 However, this comes at a cost from the number of available stars near the Galactic centre.
 With future data releases of \gaia\ DR4, this scenario is expected to improve.
 Alternatively, combining the \gaia\ parallax estimates with photometric surveys, for example, in \cite{Zhang24} can also improve this scenario.